John Lindsay: Early life and career

 Lindsay was born in New York City on West End Avenue to George Nelson Lindsay and the former Florence Eleanor Vliet.
-He grew up in an upper-middle-class family of English and Dutch descent.
+He grew up in an upper-class family of English and Dutch descent.
 Lindsay's paternal grandfather migrated to the United States in the 1880s from the Isle of Wight, and his mother was from an upper-middle-class family that had been in New York since the 1660s.
 Lindsay's father was a successful lawyer and investment banker.
 Lindsay attended the Buckley School, St. Paul's School, and Yale, where he was admitted to the class of 1944 and joined Scroll and Key.

 With the outbreak of World War II, Lindsay completed his studies early and in 1943 joined the United States Navy as a gunnery officer.
 He obtained the rank of lieutenant, earning five battle stars through action in the invasion of Sicily and a series of landings in the Asiatic-Pacific theater.
 After the war, he spent a few months as a ski bum, and a couple of months training as a bank clerk, before returning to New Haven, where he received his law degree from Yale Law School in 1948, ahead of schedule.
 In 1949, he began his legal career at the law firm of Webster, Sheffield, Fleischmann, Hitchcock & Chrystie.

-Lindsay met his future wife, Mary Anne Harrison (1926–2004), at the 1946 wedding of Nancy Walker Bush (daughter of Connecticut's Senator Prescott Bush and sister of future President George H. W. Bush), where he was an usher and Harrison a bridesmaid.
+Lindsay met his future wife, Mary Anne Harrison (1926–2004), at the 1946 wedding of Nancy Walker Bush (daughter of Connecticut's Senator Prescott Bush and sister of future President George H. W. Bush), where Lindsay was an usher and Harrison a bridesmaid.
 She was a graduate of Vassar College, and a distant relative of William Henry Harrison and Benjamin Harrison.
 They married in 1949.
 That same year Lindsay was admitted to the bar, and rose to become a partner in his law firm four years later.
 They had three daughters and a son.